 Qutb al-Din spent most of his short reign consolidating his power in the face of resistance from his Indian subjects and threats from rival slave generals.
 His successors, however, such as Iltutmish (reigned 1211-36) and Balban (1266-86) were able to expand the borders of the Sultanate.
 Nevertheless, the sultanate met stiff resistance from Indian forces, and on several occasions lost newly won areas, which had to be reconquered.
 At the same time it suffered from the ambitions of its local governors, who had a tendency to assert their independence.
 Also, renewed incursions from central Asia from the later 13th century, this time in the shape of the Mongols, had to met.

 Muhammed Tughlaq’s reign proved to be the high point of the Delhi Sultanate’s rule.
-Even in Muhammed’s reign local rulers repeatedly rebelled against his rule, and then in the 1340s a great famine swept India.
-A great rebellion snatched the southern half of the empire from its control.
-Then a dreadful pandemic (which affected much of Eurasia and in known in European history as the Black Death) spread across India, and had a particularly devastating effect on the huge mass of men making up Muhammed’s army, and prevented him from restoring his control in the south.
+Even in Muhammed’s reign local rulers repeatedly rebelled against his rule, and then in the 1340s a serious famine swept India.
+Next a great rebellion snatched the southern half of the empire from its control.
+Then a terrible pandemic (which affected much of Eurasia and in known in European history as the Black Death) spread across India, and had a particularly devastating effect on the huge mass of men making up Muhammed’s army.
+This prevented him from restoring his control in south India.
 By the time of Muhammed’s death the borders of the Sultanate had receded north, leaving a number of independent kingdoms in the south.

-The two largest of these were the Bahami Sultanate, in the Deccan, and a powerful new Hindu kingdom, Vijayanagara.
+The two largest of these were the Bahami Sultanate, in the Deccan, and a powerful new Hindu kingdom, Vijayanagara, in the far south.

 Territorial losses continued under Muhammed’s successors, with Bengal becoming independent by 1359, but the long-reigning Firoz Shah Tughlaq (1351-1388) stabilized the situation to a large extent.
 His death, however, was followed by anarchy, and in 1398 the central Asian conqueror Timur launched a devastating attack into India which culminated in the sack of the Sultanate’s capital, Delhi.